zbw/releasetool/simple_fuseki_container/README.md

 Then you need to add the folders to the `docker-compose.yml` file.
 This is important as the default points to the `/tmp` directory, i.e., you will loose your data after a reboot.
+The mount points inside the container have to match the `MEDIA_ROOT` variable of the `settings_local.py` file.
 Then inside the folder containing this readme run `docker-compose up`.
 Open the brwoser and go to "127.0.0.1:8085/releasetool".
 If you run it on a remote machine you have to change the address accordingly.